-A safe that protects your birth certificate, will, passport, cash, and legal documents needs to be fireproof.
-In fact, if you have articles of incorporation for your own business, some jurisdiction insist they’re kept in a fireproof safe.
+We believe a safe that protects a birth certificate, will, passport, cash, and legal documents needs to be fireproof.
+In fact, if you have articles of incorporation for your own business, some jurisdiction insist they’re kept in a fireproof safe!

 But if you’ve searched for a fireproof safe online, you’ll see all the crazy negative reviews.

-- Are they really able to protect your valuables from a fire?
+- Are they really able to protect valuables from a fire?

 - Are they safe and secure from theft?

 We think the answer to both those questions is ‘yes’ – so long as you know what you’re looking for.